GET, PUT, DELETE, LIST, STAT, and mixed workloads.

 - Average and median throughput (GiB/s): Your sustained read or write rate.
 The median is more representative than the average when there are outliers.

-- p50 / p90 / p99 request latency: These percentiles tell you how consistent performance is.
+- p50 / p90 / p99 request latency: These percentiles show how consistent performance is.
 A large gap between p50 and p99 may indicate contention or cache misses.

 - Slowest 1-second window: Represents worst-case throughput.
-If this is significantly lower than the median, investigate potential sources of variability.
+If this is much lower than the median, investigate potential sources of variability.

 Compare LOTA and primary endpoint performance